-While spending extra time at home many of us have turned to Netflix and other streaming services to provide the entertainment we are currently lacking in the greater world.
-This is a great time to revisit those old family film classics from our youth and if you have children, share your favorites with them.
+While spending extra time at home many of us turned to Netflix and other streaming services to provide the entertainment we were lacking in the greater world.
+It was…and still is… a great time to revisit those old family film classics from our youth and if you have children, share your favorites with them.

 When I was a child our family didn’t go to the movies very often.
 We ate dinner out at nice restaurants every week, spent many weekends at our mountain cabin, the beach or Disneyland, and we took an annual vacation.
 But I have no idea why we didn’t go to the movies much.
 However, when we did it was usually to see a Disney movie.
 Those were the days when they often had a double feature.
 The first film was usually a nature documentary and I loved those.